-Panel C and Panel D of Figure 13 show the geographical differences in currency composition of revenues and expenditures.
+Panel C and Panel D of Figure 11 show the geographical differences in currency composition of revenues and expenditures.
 Phnom Penh shows high dollarization, while the South-East Area shows a lower level of dollarization in their revenues and expenditures.
 Interestingly, we found that branches in the North-West and South-West Areas generated income in the local currency THB, and VND.
 Also of interest, CB branches in the North-East and South-East Areas generated more income in KHR compared to other areas.
+On the expenditure side, bank branches used USD almost 95 percent of the time (Panel B).
+In addition, the usages of other foreign currencies are smaller in expenditures than in revenues.
+The results reveal that banks do not use THB and VND in expenditures, even if they receive those currencies.